-If you are concerned that your cat’s troubles are centered at the root of a much deeper issue, you should seek care ASAP.
+If you’re concerned that your cat’s troubles are caused by a much deeper issue, you should seek veterinary care ASAP.
 If your feline begins to drag a single rear leg, displays an inability to move its legs, or is unable to stand at all, emergency care is needed.
-Here is a list of causes:
+Here is a list of the potential causes:

 - Back injury or slipped disc.
 The symptoms can be immediate, but they can also be delayed.
 It depends on the severity and how well your cat is masking the problem.

 - Blocked blood flow to the spine and rear legs